gutodelazeri/Fundamentals-of-Digital-Image-Processing/Hybrid-Images/README.md

 > $ python3 main.py baseImage alternativeImage highpass lowpass

 * baseImage: name of the image to be seen from close
-* alternativeImage: name of the image to be seen from close
+* alternativeImage: name of the image to be seen from far
 * highpass: cutoff frequency of the highpass filter
 * lowpass: cutoff frequency of the lowpass filter